G7DAO/protocol/web3/flows/staker.md

     error NonAdministrator();
 ```

-### `STAKER-*`: An administrator of a staking pool should be able to transfer administration of that pool to another account
+#### `STAKER-18`: An administrator of a staking pool should be able to transfer administration of that pool to another account

 This should emit a `StakingPoolConfigured` event, which has the following signature: